H41 – Laser PIV System

 In addition to the real-time velocity vector maps, rtControl can calculate and display derived statistical data (such as vorticity or time-averaged velocity) with options to superimpose vectors, scalars, and video on top of each other.
 Similarly, there are options to record data as either raw images (in BMP format), or as processed vectors or scalars (in AVI movie, CSV spreadsheet, or Matlab® archive format).
 Previously recorded data sets can be loaded into rtControl for subsequent display and analysis.

 Both the rtCam and the nanoLase are fitted with standard mountings suitable for a selection of different mounting mechanisms.
-The system is supplied with two small desktop tripods; larger tripods and various snake-arm mounts are available as accessories.
+The system is supplied with one small desktop tripods; larger tripods and various snake-arm mounts are available as accessories.
 Also available are purpose-designed mounts designed for use with Armfield flow channels.

 The system is provided complete with all cables and packed into an aluminium flight case for safe storage and easy transport.